wikimedia/search-highlighter/README.md

-Since adding offsets to the postings (set ```index_options``` to ```offsets``` in Elasticsearch) and creating term vectors with offsets (set ```term_vector``` to ```with_positions_offsets``` in Elasticsearch) both act to speed up highligting of this highlighter you have a choice which to use.
-Unless you have a compelling reason go with adding offsets to the postings.
+Since adding offsets to the postings (set ```index_options``` to ```offsets``` in Elasticsearch) and creating term vectors with offsets (set ```term_vector``` to ```with_positions_offsets``` in Elasticsearch) both act to speed up highlighting of this highlighter you have a choice which one to use.
+Unless you have a compelling reason otherwise go with adding offsets to the postings.
 That is faster (by my tests, at least) and uses much less space.